CloudLabs-MOC/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs_EntraID/04_LAB_32_02_Connect_to_host_pools_and_session_hosts_with_Entra_ID.md

 1. At the Command Prompt, type **logoff** and press the **Enter** key to log off from the current Remote App session.

    ![](Media/lab4-11-24.png)

+### Summary

+In this lab, you connected to Azure Virtual Desktop using the Microsoft Remote Desktop client and subscribed to the workspace with two different Entra ID users to validate both desktop and RemoteApp access.
+You then confirmed session behavior, permissions, and overall connectivity across the published AVD resources.

 **You have successfully completed the lab.
 Click on Next >>**